 We believe our transformational way of mitigating pain and minimising suffering associated with wounds will make a real difference for vets treating companion animals in the same way we have witnessed with livestock.

-Tri-Solfen® is a local anaesthetic and antiseptic gel spray that adheres well to wounds and acts as a barrier to environmental stimuli, promotes haemostasis and improves wound healing.
+Tri-Solfen® is a local anaesthetic and antiseptic spray & stay viscous solution that adheres well to wounds and acts as a barrier to environmental stimuli, promotes haemostasis and improves wound healing.
 Tri-Solfen® contains two proven topical local anaesthetics; fast-acting Lignocaine for immediate pain relief and long-acting local anaesthetic for prolonged postoperative pain relief.
 Adrenaline is included for its ability to reduce the shock and stress of blood loss, whilst prolonging the anaesthetic action.
 Tri-Solfen® also contains Cetrimide; an antiseptic widely used to cleanse skin and wounds and provides protection from bacterial contamination.

 Tri-Solfen® is registered, in Australia & New Zealand, for cattle & sheep, only.
 For further information regarding horses and other animals, please contact your local vet.Product pipeline News article